viktor-decker/viktor-decker.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a sociology PhD student at University of Amsterdam, currently in my third year.
-I am interested in how education affects careers on the labor market and work in the project "From School to Career: Towards A Career Perspective on the Labor Market Returns to Education (CAREER)" where I examine just that.
-The project is headed by [Thijs Bol](https://thijsbol.com/).
+I am a sociology PhD student at University of Amsterdam, currently in my fourth year.
+I am interested in how education affects careers on the labor market and work in the project “From School to Career: Towards A Career Perspective on the Labor Market Returns to Education (CAREER)” where I examine just that.
+The project is headed by Thijs Bol.
 Together with our colleagues we aim to develop a better understanding of workers’ employment trajectories in the context of changing labour markets.
-My dissertation focuses particularly on the drivers of education-based career inequality such as differences in occupational mobility and task content.
-Further I am interested in how technological change and other macro-level factors tip the scales.
+My dissertation focuses particularly on the drivers of education-based career inequality such as differences in occupational mobility, task content, and further training.
+I am also interested in how technological change and characteristics of educational systems tip the scales.

-Check out our project [website](https://careerproject.eu/) to learn more and follow us on [Twitter](https://twitter.com/CAREER_erc).
+Check out our project [website](https://careerproject.eu/) to learn more.